GilesHutchison/Volt-Amp-Log/README.md

 If we need more channels, we can add a second A to D board (on a different I2C ID)

 Document design and operation

-Put the software., documentation and schematics into Github

 -END-